schachr/openshift-snorby/README.md

     snort-2.9.11-1 using community rules.

 This container is built that any extra parameters provided to `docker run` will be passed directly to rails server command.
 For example, if you run `docker run [run options] schachr/openshift-snorby -e production` you pass `-e production` to rails server daemon.

-### Openshift
-This container is a test for openshift deployments.

 ### Automatic Build details
 This image has a repository link to the underlying base image `centos`.
 Whenever this receives an update this container will automatically build itself again.